 A home appraisal is an estimate of the market value of a property.
 Since a third party performs the appraisal, the market value is not influenced by the buyer or the seller.
 An appraisal is a standard requirement for most mortgages and refinances.

 Lenders use the market value from the appraisal to determine the loan-to-value ratio of your mortgage.
 This calculation helps lenders from loaning out more than they are willing to risk and can help limit buyers from borrowing more than the home is worth.

 An FHA appraisal also confirms that the property meets the minimum standards set by the U.S. Department of Housing and Urban Development (HUD).

 FHA home appraisals require two steps:

 - Site visit: FHA appraisers visit homes in person to write notes and take photos.
-They check for the structure quality, the interior and exterior condition, the state of fixtures and systems and the condition of the lot.
+They check for the structures quality, the interior and exterior condition, the state of fixtures and systems and the condition of the lot.

-- Market research: Appraisers research selling prices for comparable homes by reviewing homes that closed in the same general area and typically during the past six months.
+- Market research: Appraisers research selling prices for comparable homes by reviewing homes that closed in the same general area and typically closed during the past six months.
 They use their findings from the site visit to estimate the market value of the home.

 Checklist of FHA appraisal requirements